gaenseklein/slidenotes/tutorials/code.md

 code blocks transform a bunch of written code into a beautifully rendered block. the code block makes  use of syntax-highlighting automagically.

-a code block is written like any other special blocks in slidenotes: it starts with a line containing the code block **head** `+++code`, followed by lines of code and closed by a line containing the end-sign of the block `+++`. so a code block looks like this:
+a code block is written like any other special blocks in slidenotes: it starts with a line containing the code block **head** `+++code` followed by lines of code and closed by a line containing the end-sign of the block `+++`. so a code block looks like this:

 ```code
 +++code